Cyber Attacks Could Look Like Equipment Malfunction

 Having worked quite a bit with tower control both in chemical plants and in academia, it is easy to ask if it would be possible to developed a "clamp-on" sensor for distillation towers to give control engineers a low cost option to monitor the tower temperature profile and use it for advanced process control?
 Would be nice if some enterprising academics could follow up on this idea.

-LinkedIn protect your privacy by not directly exposing your email adress in discussion groups such as HSEQ Professionals, which has more than 130,000 members currently.
-However, lately some group members have promoted rather simple excel templates they have created in this group.
+LinkedIn protect your privacy by not showing your email adress in discussion groups such as HSEQ Professionals, which has more than 130,000 members currently.
+However, lately some group members have promotes rather simple Excel templates as a free give away for your email..
 These post look like the one in the picture on the right (identifying information have been removed using GIMP).

-However, generally LinkedIn is quite good at not showing people your email adress.
+However, generally LinkedIn don't expose your email to others.
 But by posting your email adress in a response to post, then you break the privacy, which LinkedIn is attempting to create.
 Similarly LinkedIn protect you from receiving messages form members you are not connected with.

-Above is another of the same programmers contributions.
+The above is another of this programmers offering.
 An audit tracking chart.
 It shows open, closed and total audits per department, i.e. three bar charts for what could better be shown on a single stacked bar chart.
 So again, you are better off creating your own charts for reporting HSE data, and protecting your privacy on LinkedIn.

 - What we can learn from it!

-I would classify it as an envelope design error.
-However, one could also argue, that it was a envelope circulation control error.
-Maybe it was actually the circulation system, which did not work this time around.
+I would classify what happen as an envelope design error.
+However, one could also argue, that it was a envelope transport control error.
+Maybe it was actually the circulation system, which malfunctioned this time around.

 In his blog Steven Shorrock points out, that what happened at The Oscars was essentially the start of the discipline human factors and ergonomics during WWII.
 More relevant however, is that the design of the envelopes, were such, that it is a surprise, that this has not happened before in the history of The Oscars.
 On the outside all the envelopes at the Oscars were completely identical.
 This means if was completely up to the assistancts from PriceWaterhouseCooper to ensure that the correct envelope was handed to the host on the stage.
 Given the number of envelopes and the fact, that duplicates of each were available the likelihood of a wrong envelope being handed to a host can easily be calculated.

-Second learning from the Oscars is that, handing information from one person to another should be analyzed as a transportation system,
+Second learning: Handing information from one person to another should be analyzed as a transportation system

 where items can e.g. be wrongly delivered.
 Although the Oscars considered something could happen to the host on stage, their risk assessment did not consider the transportation risk involved in handling the envelopes.